 The Philadelphia Union will open up their 2021 season with a trip to Costa Rica to face Deportivo Saprissa in the Concacaf Champions League Round of 16.

 HOW ACQUIRED: Signed as a Designated Player on August 3, 2016 after Philadelphia secured No. 1 spot in Allocation Ranking Order.
 Signed a contract extension through 2021, with an option for 2022, on February 27, 2020.

-Alejandro Bedoya is a versatile and technically gifted midfielder, who has been a regular starter for the US national team under Jurgen Klinsmann.
+Alejandro Bedoya is a versatile and technically gifted midfielder who has ample international experience, including captaining the U.S. through the first half of the 2017 Gold Cup.
 Bedoya can play either on the wing or in the middle and is known for his fantastic work rate, soccer IQ and passing ability.

-INTERNATIONAL: Bedoya continues to be an indispensable option for USMNT head coach Jurgen Klinsmann, coming in with 53 career caps over the last seven years.
+INTERNATIONAL: Bedoya has been a reliable option for the USMNT over the past seven years, earning 65 career caps.
 Bedoya, who was born in Englewood, N.J., appeared in all four World Cup matches for the USMNT in 2014, and was a driving force in the team’s semifinal run during the 2016 Copa America Centenario.
 Overall, he’s scored two goals and handed out eight assists in his international career.

-COLLEGE: Played at Farleigh Dickinson University and Boston College.
+COLLEGE: Played at Fairleigh Dickinson University and Boston College.